wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-leaderboard.md

 ## Publish your mobile service

-In this step, you will publish your mobile service to Microsoft Azure and modify the app to use the live service.
+In this step, you will publish your mobile service to Windows Azure and modify the app to use the live service.

 In Solution Explorer, right-click the Leaderboard project and select **Publish**.